borismus/keysocket/README.md

 Global keyboard bindings to control your Chrome-based music player.
-Allows your keyboard media keys (play/pause, next, previous) to work when you're listening to music on common streamning websites.
+Allows your keyboard media keys (play/pause, next, previous) to work when you're listening to music on common streaming websites.

 **UPDATE: Now uses Chrome's built in key binding (as of version 25)**